 I don't want to buy a $7 cup of ice cream without knowing I'll enjoy every bite of it.

 So, I'm taking a page out of the ice cream shop model and am offering this "free sample" digital journal for anyone who's still considering if they should buy my digital journal full course or even my digital notebook mini course.

 For reference, my full course includes a digital bullet journal with 6 sections and 37 different page templates that you can customize.
 It also includes a series of video tutorials that help you customize the journal to meet your exact needs.
 [Update: I've added a second journal and another video tutorial to the course.
 The second journal does not have the pre-designed page templates.]

 The mini course includes 2 digital notebooks with 12 sections each and 5 blank page templates that you can use to design your own page layouts.
 There's also a couple videos to help give you some inspiration on how to use the notebooks.

-So, what is included in this free sample notebook?
+So, what is included in this free sample journal?

 - 3 Section Dividers (so you can easily organize your content)